yewin-mm/mysql-docker-container/README.md

 <a name="before-you-begin"></a>
 ### 🔔 Before you begin
 Before learn and see this project, <br>
-You should already know some docker command and you can learn some commands in the instructions section of this [spring-boot-docker-sample project](https://github.com/yewin-mm/spring-boot-docker-sample).
+You should already know some docker command and you can learn some commands in the instructions section of this [spring-boot-docker-sample project](https://github.com/yewin-mm/spring-boot-docker-sample). <br>
+Example project to connect this Containerized MySQL DB can be found here, [spring-boot-jpa-docker](https://github.com/yewin-mm/spring-boot-jpa-docker).

 <a name="clone-project"></a>